Kamony/visegrad-population-aging/src/pages/index.md

     Poland and Slovakia through Visegrad Grants from International Visegrad Fund.
 The mission of the fund is to advance ideas for sustainable regional cooperation in Central Europe.
-description: Kaldi is the ultimate spot for coffee lovers who want to learn about their java’s origin and support the farmers that grew it.
-We take coffee production, roasting and brewing seriously and we’re glad to pass that knowledge to anyone.
 intro:
   blurbs:
     - image: /img/coffee.png